rockboroschool/website/wp-content/plugins/simple-history/readme.txt

 ## Changelog

+= 2.22 (May 2018) =

+- IP addresses are now anonymized by default.
+This is mainly done because of the [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) (GDPR)
+Both IPv4 and IPv6 addresses will be anonymized and the IP addresses are anonymized to their network ID.
+So for example the IPv4 address `192.168.123.124` is anonymized to `192.168.123.0` and the IPv6 address `2a03:2880:2110:df07:face:b00c::1` is anonymized by default to `2610:28:3090:3001::`.

+- Added filter `simple_history/privacy/anonymize_ip_address` than can be used to disable ip address anonymization.

+- Added function `sh_error_log()` to easily log variables to the error log.
+Probably only of interest to developers.

+- Fixed logging for [plugin Redirection](https://wordpress.org/plugins/redirection/).
+The logging of URL redirects and so on stopped working some while back because the Redirection plugin started using the WP REST API.
+But now it's working again!

 = 2.21.1 (May 2018) =

 - Make sure support for Advanced Custom Fields is activated for all users – and not only for the developer of the plugin ;)

 = 2.21 (May 2018) =